NIOSH's Role in EEOICPA

 NIOSH Ombudsman

 Denise Brock is the NIOSH Ombudsman.
-Ms Brock assists individuals with issues on the SEC petition process as well as the doseimage reconstruction process.
+Ms Brock assists individuals with issues on the SEC petition process as well as the dose reconstruction process.
 Ms. Brock has been an outspoken and effective advocate for workers for many years.
 She is the daughter of former uranium workers from the Mallinckrodt Chemical Plant in St. Louis, Missouri.
 She has extensive experience and expertise in preparing and filing SEC petitions and filed the first SEC petition which led to workers at the Mallinckrodt Chemical Plant being the first class of workers added to the SEC.
 Ms Brock has acted as not only a worker advocate but was asked to testify before the Judiciary Committee on Immigration, Border Security and Claims, U.S. House of Representatives, Hearing on Implementation of The Act in an effort to bring forward ideas to help change the program to better serve the needs of the workers.

 You may contact Ms. Brock by email at CKO7@cdc.gov.